Last Updated – February 2021

 The primary difference between real estate company and REIT is that when an investor buys shares of the real estate company, the investor buys a part of that company while in a REIT an investor buys a unit of professionally managed real estate property.

-The Indian real estate sector is expected to reach USD 1 trillion by 2030 and is expected to contribute to about 13% of the GDP by 2025.
+The Indian real estate sector is expected to reach US$1 trillion by 2030 and is expected to contribute to about 13% of the GDP by 2025.
 The urbanization of the country helps India in growth with the number of Indians living in urban areas is expected to reach 525 million by 2025.
 More than 70% of India’s GDP is expected to be generated from urban areas by 2020.
 The construction sector is also the 4th largest in terms of FDI inflows in the country.
-The Housing for All initiative by the government is expected to bring about USD 1.3 trillion investment in the housing sector by 2025 giving large growth opportunities.
+The Housing for All initiative by the government is expected to bring about US$1.3 trillion investment in the housing sector by 2025 giving large growth opportunities.
+Currently, the real estate space has been witnessing a lot of traction as prices are on a rise with an increase in inflation.

 Factors to consider when investing in the real estate sector: